craftcms/docs/docs/4.x/installation.md

 ### Workflow + Collaboration

-We encourage starting with a local development environment (rather than a remote host) fosters a workflow that will support the reliability and longevity of a website.
+We believe that starting with a local development environment (rather than directly on a remote server) fosters a workflow that will support the reliability and longevity of your project.

 <See path="./deployment.md#workflow" label="Defining a Workflow" />